aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/3-eks-pod-identity/4.eks-pod-identity-usecases/index.en.md

 ### Update IAM Policy for fine grained acecss control

-Earlier we created one S3 Bucket `ekspodidentity-ACCOUNT_ID-us-east-1`
+Earlier we created one S3 Bucket `ekspodidentity-ACCOUNT_ID-us-west-2`

 We will create two S3 objects say `customer1.txt` and `customer2.txt` in this S3 bucket.
 We want to provide access for the S3 object `customer1.txt` for only a specific Service account say `sa1` in Namespace `ns-a` based on S3 Objects tags.
 Similarly, we want to provide access for the S3 object `customer2.txt` for only a specific Service account say `sa2` in Namespace `ns-b` based on S3 Objects tags.

-Let us first create an updated IAM

 Let us create a custom IAM Policy for S3 read access role to configure the granular IAM permissions.